madam-research-group/seminar/README.md

 > <div style="text-align:justify">
 The purpose of this talk was the analysis and modification of preferential attachment rule.
 It was done based on Barabási-Albert model for citation network and Ionescu-Chopard model for vectors of citations.
 It has been proposed to modify preferential attachment by adding random attachment.
-By applying those approaches to data from DBLP database, it was proved that both BAand IC models gave the same results.</div>
+By applying those approaches to data from DBLP database, it was proved that both BA and IC models gave the same results.</div>

 ###### 19.05.2020

 #### **_Pareto-Tsallis distribution for bibliometric data_**